 The Connecting Care+ partnership programme in Wakefield is made up of local health, social care, voluntary and community sector organisations from across the Wakefield district.
 These organisations work together as partners to deliver health and social care integration to deliver innovative methods of care to local people.

 As part of this work, there are many programmes which focus on improving the mental health and wellbeing of adults in Wakefield.

 Local services in Wakefield

 We also have a range of local mental health and wellbeing services available across the District.
-Please click on the links in the menu for more information on each service or condition.
+Please click on the links in the menu across this page for more information on each service or condition.